uhub/awesome-c-sharp/README.md

 * [gkz/prelude-ls](https://github.com/gkz/prelude-ls) - prelude.ls is a functionally oriented utility library - powerful and flexible, almost all of functions are curried.
 It is written in, and is the recommended base library for, http://livescript.net
 * [stealthcopter/AndroidNetworkTools](https://github.com/stealthcopter/AndroidNetworkTools) - Set of useful android network tools
 * [kevin-montrose/Sigil](https://github.com/kevin-montrose/Sigil) - A fail-fast validating helper for .NET CIL generation
-* [Knagis/CommonMark.NET](https://github.com/Knagis/CommonMark.NET) - Implementation of CommonMark specification in C# for converting Markdown documents to HTML.
-Optimized for maximum performance and portability.
 * [stefanprodan/WebApiThrottle](https://github.com/stefanprodan/WebApiThrottle) - ASP.NET Web API rate limiter for IIS and Owin hosting
 * [diydrones/MissionPlanner](https://github.com/diydrones/MissionPlanner) - Mission Planner Ground Control Station (c# .net)
 * [netlify/netlify-cms](https://github.com/netlify/netlify-cms) - A CMS for Static Site Generators
-* [net-commons/common-logging](https://github.com/net-commons/common-logging) - A portable logging abstraction for .NET
 * [netsniff-ng/netsniff-ng](https://github.com/netsniff-ng/netsniff-ng) - A Swiss army knife for your daily Linux network plumbing.
 * [etishor/Metrics.NET](https://github.com/etishor/Metrics.NET) - The Metrics.NET library provides a way of instrumenting applications with custom metrics (timers, histograms, counters etc) that can be reported in various ways and can provide insights on what is happening inside a running application.
 * [jkowalski/NLog](https://github.com/jkowalski/NLog) - NLog - Advanced .NET and Silverlight Logging